-I am delighted to welcome you to Texila American University College of Medicine (TAUCOM) and look forward to guiding you in your journey to become model physicians and community leaders.
+I am delighted to welcome you to Texila American University College of Medicine (TAUCOM) and looking forward to guiding you in your journey to become model physicians and community leaders.
 Everything we do at TAUCOM, including our strategies and curriculum is driven by one factor, serving humanity.

-Going by the same principle we are proud to have a student body that comes from 45 different countries bringing their culture and uniqueness under one roof.
-Having such a diverse student body is both a pleasure and a challenge at the same time, which motivates us to try our best to provide a warm and welcoming environment to all our students and create enough opportunities for them to understand their cultures and learn to be respectful towards them.
+Going by the same principle, we are proud to have a student body which comes from twenty-six different countries bringing their culture and uniqueness under one roof.
+Having such diverse student body is both a pleasure and challenge at the same time, which motivates us to try our best to provide a warm and welcoming environment to all our students and create enough opportunity for them to understand their cultures and learn to be respectful towards it.